-Your Pursuit boat is equipped with a 12 volt DC electrical system.
+Your Pursuit boat is equipped with DC and an optional AC electrical systems.
 The DC system draws current from onboard batteries.
+The AC system can draw current from either shore power outlets at dockside or the optional generator.

 Electrical schematics are included in this manual to assist technicians in the servicing the electrical systems.
 Pursuit recommends you take your boat to an authorized Pursuit dealer for service or installation of additional electrical equipment.
 Pursuit reserves the right to modify or update the electrical system at any time without notice to the consumer or obligation to make updates to boats built prior to the change.